makrai/notes/debnath-25-appraisal-to-affect-flow.md

 ## 3.1 Problem Definition

-* Given a dataset D = {(e i , l i , c i )} N i=1 where
+* Given a dataset D = {(e i , l i , c i)} N i=1 where
 * e i is the ith event description (text),
 * l i is a vector of a event description appraisals, and
-* c i ∈ C is a label from the set of n emotion class labels C, we perform the
+* c i ∈ C is a label from the set of n emotion class labels C

-### Appraisal Estimation Train a function f app : R d → R a where
+### Appraisal Estimation.
+Train a function f app : R d → R a where

-* d is the dimensionality of the encoded event description PLM(e i ) and
+* d is the dimensionality of the encoded event description PLM(e i) and
-* a is the number of appraisals.
-The objective of this function is to
+* a is the number of appraisals
 * find `θ_{app}` with least squares

 ### Emotion Classification: train a function f emo : R d ×R a → C, where

-* d is the dimensionality of the encoded event description PLM(e i ),
+* d is the dimensionality of the encoded event description PLM(e i),
 * C is a set of n emotion class labels, and
-* $a$ is the number of appraisals.
-The objective of this function is to
+* $a$ is the number of appraisals
 * find `θ_{emo*} = \arg min \mean 1_[c_i=k] \cdot \ln f_{emo}(comb)`

 ## 3.2 Dataset Characteristics (crowd-EnVent)

 * 6,600 event descriptions (550 event descriptions for 13 emotion labels)
-* Each event is annotated with 21 appraisal variables, which
+* Each event is annotated with 21 appraisal variables
 * appraisal variables are cognitive evals of the event by the event’s author
-* The finegrained emotion labels allow us to analyze how experiencers appraise various emotions (including a no-emotion label).
-The
+* The fine-grained emotion labels allow us to analyze how experiencers appraise various emotions (including a no-emotion label)
 * distribution of appraisal values is skewed, > 33% of the corpus either 1 or 5
 * Their approach for appraisal classification involves a two-class classif, which we do not use as the differences in appraisal values are a critical step in AppraisePLM

 ## 3.3 Model Framework

-* The proposed AppraisePLM multitask framework jointly performs appraisal regression and emotion classification using attention-attenuated pretrained language models (PLMs) such as eg RoBERTa (Liu+ 2019), DeBERTa (He+ 2020), MP-Net (Song+ 2020) and T5 (Raffel+ 2020); with
+* The proposed AppraisePLM multitask framework jointly performs appraisal regression and emotion classification using attention-attenuated pretrained language models (PLMs) eg RoBERTa (Liu+ 2019), DeBERTa (He+ 2020), MP-Net (Song+ 2020) and T5 (Raffel+ 2020); with
+  * az attenuate- tő csak kétszer szerepel a cikkben
   * Kaitao Song, Xu Tan, Tao Qin, Jianfeng Lu, and TieYan Liu.
 2020
     Mpnet: Masked and permuted pretraining for language understanding NeurIPS 2020